xqqmdy/NiagaraTextToolkit/README.md

 ### Generating Distance Field Texture

 1. Toggle the **Use Distance Field Alpha** property in the font asset.
-2. Reimport one final time.
+2. Reimport the font again.
 This will generate a distance field texture which is necessary for features like text borders.
 The materials included with the plugin expect an SDF (Signed Distance Field) texture.
+3. Sometimes doing this can change your layout, make adjustments to the font height as needed.

 ### Extracting the Texture Asset